BrainDriveAI/Document-Chat-Service/FOR-AI-CODING-AGENTS.md

-# CLAUDE.md
+# FOR-AI-CODING-AGENTS.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance to AI coding assistants (Claude Code, Cursor, Windsurf, Aider, Cline, etc.) when working with code in this repository.

 ## Project Overview